espruino/EspruinoDocs/boards/Pixl.js.md

 to the LCD when there is no computer connected via Bluetooth or [Serial](#serial-console).
 Any errors generated when there is no connection will also be displayed on the LCD.

+### Graphics

-You can also output graphics on Pixl.js's display via the global variable `g` that is an instance of the [Graphics class](/Reference#Graphics).
+You can output graphics on Pixl.js's display via the global variable `g` that is an instance of the [Graphics class](/Reference#Graphics).
 The display is double-buffered, so when you want the changes you made to be displayed you need to call `g.flip()`: